-- (iv) in respect of an application for a licence which is not a temporary licence to trade in a street which is not a licence street; or - (v) where the street to which the application relates is a street in respect of which the borough council have by resolution passed under Sub-Section 1) (b) of Section 24 of this Act, specified a class of articles or things, or services which they will not prescribe in any street trading licence and the grant of the licence would be contrary to any of the terms of that resolution; - (b) shall not be granted unless the borough council are satisfied that there is enough space in the street for the applicant to engage in the trading in which he desires to trade without causing undue interference or inconvenience to persons or vehicular traffic using the street. - 7.2 Under Section 25(6) of the Act, the Council may refuse an application any of the following grounds: - (a) that there are enough traders trading in the street or in any street adjoining the street in respect of which the application is made in the goods in which the applicant desires to trade; - (b) that the applicant is on account of misconduct or for any other sufficient reason unsuitable to hold the licence; - (c) that the applicant is an individual who has without reasonable excuse failed personally to avail himself of a previous street trading licence; - (d) that the applicant has at any time been granted a street trading licence by the borough council which was revoked or could have been revoked on the grounds that he had refused or neglected to pay fees or other charges due to them in respect of the licence; - (e) that the applicant has failed to provide or to identify suitable or adequate premises for the storage of any receptacles or perishable goods in which he proposed to trade when street trading is not taking place; - (f) that - (i) the application is for the grant (but not the renewal) of a street trading licence; and - (ii) the only available position is in that part of the street which is contiguous with the frontage of a shop; and - (iii) the articles, things or services mentioned in the application are sold or provided at the shop; - (g) that - (i) the application is for the grant (but not the renewal) of a street trading licence; and
+- (iv) in respect of an application for a licence which is not a temporary licence to trade in a street which is not a licence street; or - (v) where the street to which the application relates is a street in respect of which the borough council have by resolution passed under Sub-Section 1) (b) of Section 24 of this Act, specified a class of articles or things, or services which they will not prescribe in any street trading licence and the grant of the licence would be contrary to any of the terms of that resolution; - (b) shall not be granted unless the borough council are satisfied that there is enough space in the street for the applicant to engage in the trading in which he desires to trade without causing undue interference or inconvenience to persons or vehicular traffic using the street. - 7.2 Under Section 25(6) of the Act, the Council may refuse an application on any of the following grounds: - that there are enough traders trading in the street or in any street adjoining the street in respect of which the application is made in the goods in which the applicant desires to trade; - (b) that the applicant is on account of misconduct or for any other sufficient reason unsuitable to hold the licence; - (c) that the applicant is an individual who has without reasonable excuse failed personally to avail himself of a previous street trading licence; - (d) that the applicant has at any time been granted a street trading licence by the borough council which was revoked or could have been revoked on the grounds that he had refused or neglected to pay fees or other charges due to them in respect of the licence; - that the applicant has failed to provide or to identify suitable or adequate premises for the storage of any receptacles or perishable goods in which he proposed to trade when street trading is not taking place; - (f) that the application is for the grant (but not the renewal) of a street trading licence; and - (i) the only available position is in that part of the street which is contiguous with the frontage of a shop; and - (ii) the articles, things or services mentioned in the application are sold or provided at the shop;

-- (ii) the only available position in the street is within the curtilage of a shop; and - (iii) the applicant is not the owner or occupier of the premises comprising the shop. - 7.3 (Approved by: Gabriel MacGregor, Head of Legal Services (Corporate) on behalf of the Council Solicitor and Monitoring Officer
+- (g) that - (i) the application is for the grant (but not the renewal) of a street trading licence; and - (ii) the only available position in the street is within the curtilage of a shop; and - (iii) the applicant is not the owner or occupier of the premises comprising the shop. - 7.3 The Head of Litigation and Corporate Law comments on behalf of the Director of Law and Governance that there are no additional legal implications arising from the recommendations in the report other than those already set out within the body of the report.